Claude Julien (ice hockey): Team Canada

 Julien was also an assistant coach for the Canadian national team at the 2014 Winter Olympics, where he helped lead the team to a gold medal victory.
 He continued as assistant coach for the 2016 World Cup, where the team won the championship.

 Julien was originally intended to be head coach of Team Canada for the 2022 Beijing Olympics.
 In January 2022, Julien slipped on the ice and fractured his ribs at a training camp in Switzerland.
 Jeremy Colliton coached the first game while Julien recovered from the injury.

 Personal life

-Julien and his wife Karen have one daughter.
+Julien and his wife Karen have one daughter and one son.
 The family resides in Ottawa, Ontario.
 They previously resided in Red Bank, New Jersey and Lexington, Massachusetts.
 Julien was raised in the Orléans suburb of Ottawa.
 He is bilingual, speaking both French and English fluently.